Strapontin/The-Incomplete-Repository-of-Decentralized-Finance/README.md

 Once you have learned the concepts taught here, I invite you to use audited versions of these implementations if you want to create your own project, such as by using OpenZeppelin's libraries.

+If you are interested in one kind of contract present in this repository, I invite you to read the implementation to understand how it is made, then read the test to see interaction examples.

 ## Foundry